petersky/abide/README.md

-# abide
+# Abide
-Abide is an opinionated python library for persisting objects into document stores
+Abide is an opinionated python library for enhancing, serializing, and persisting objects into document stores.